Tawaw, Taanshi, Taŋyaŋ yahipi, Welcome

-In 2017, we will be taking a team of 500 Athletes, Coaches and Managers all the way to Toronto for 8 days of sport competition, cultural celebration and comradery.
+In 2020, we will be taking a team of 500 Athletes, Coaches and Managers all the way to Halifax for 8 days of sport competition, cultural celebration and comradery.
 These games are something that we hope every member of Team Saskatchewan will remember for a lifetime.

 Coordinators have been selected for each sport and are currently working on setting up trials and camps to select the athletes who will embark on training over the next year to prepare for the games.
 The name of each coordinator can be found on the individual sport pages within this website.